gerardpc/python-course/docs/programming/sql/window_functions.md

 !!!note
     Partitions allow you to filter the window into sections by a certain value or values.
 In contrast to GROUP BY, the PARTITION BY clause does not reduce the number of rows returned by the query.
-In the last example, if we used a Group By clause instead of a Partition By clause, we would have gotten only two rows, losing the information about the first and last names.
+In the last example, if we used a `Group By` clause to calculate the number of employees that started in a particular month instead of a `Partition By`, we would have gotten only two rows, one for January 2019 and another for February 2019.
+    Hence, we would be losing the information about each particular employee.

 To take it further, let’s say we not only wanted to find out how many employees started in the same month, but we want to show in which order they started that month.
-For that, we can use the familiar ORDER BY clause.
-However, within a window function, ORDER BY acts a bit differently than it does at the end of a query.
+For that, we can use the familiar `ORDER BY` clause.
+However, within a window function, `ORDER BY` acts a bit differently than it does at the end of a query.

 ```sql